edimaudo/LibTO/README.md

 ### Branch Intelligence
 Library Operations: Ask questions about library operations + understand how library branches have changed overtime
-- Library Branch Agent: Can ask questions about library information or use it to search for certain amenities the library has
+- ~~Library Branch Agent: Can ask questions about library information or use it to search for certain amenities the library has~~
 - Library Branch Forecaster: A tool to forecast visits, card registrations, workstation usage, circulations
-- Library Pulse Agent: A real-time simulation engine to forecast the impact of operational changes
+- ~~Library Pulse Agent: A real-time simulation engine to forecast the impact of operational changes~~

-### Library Programs & Events
+### Branch Programs & Events
 Libeary Events: Leverages open data to show events happening at the different branches
+- Library event list
 - Event Concierge Agent: Discover branch programs and events filtered by AI to match specific user needs

 ## Tech Stack
 - Front-end: Streamlit
 - Data Processing: Pandas
 - Visualizations: Plotly
-- AI Intelligence:
+- ~~AI Intelligence:~~

 ## Getting Started
 1. Environment Configuration